noirrs/noirrs/README.md

 <div align="center">

-<h1 align="center">👋 Hey Everyone, I'm Noir! </h1>
+<h1 align="center">👋 Hey Everyone, I'm Taha! </h1>

 <p>

  🎉 Junior back-end developer who is able to effectively self-manage during independent projects, as well as collaborate as part of a productive team.
-Proficient in an assortment of technologies, including Node, Go, Typescript and Nest as well as experienced using sort of things like Next/React, Tailwind, HTML, JavaScript and CSS on the client side.
+Proficient in an assortment of technologies, including Node, Go, Typescript and NestJS as well as experienced using sort of things like Next/React, Tailwind, HTML, JavaScript and CSS on the client side.
 Resume can be viewed [here](https://cdn.noir.land/resume)

 </p>